ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Conclusion

 \section{Conclusion}

-In this paper, we propose PromptShield, a plug-and-play watermarking method for language models designed to combat model extraction attacks.
-Unlike existing IP protection watermarking methods that modify the original output or distribution of the language model by heuristic rules, PromptShield offers a seamless and effective solution that minimizes distortion to the model's distribution by utilizing system prompt guidance.
-PromptShield leverages the self-reminding capabilities inherent in LLM.
-By integrating user queries with a self-generated watermark system prompt, PromptShield subtly guides the model to incorporate watermark words into its outputs, achieving an end-to-end watermarking process without manipulating the model's internal probability distribution or altering the model's output.
-PromptShield not only maintains the quality of the generated text but also ensures the watermark's effectiveness and robustness.
-Extensive experimental results have validated the efficacy of PromptShield.
-PromptShield has shown remarkable detection sensitivity, even when the watermark detection under interference.
-Additionally, Its unobtrusiveness and model-agonist nature make it a practical solution for real-world applications, reducing the risk of detection and reverse engineering by potential attackers.
-We hope PromptShield offers fresh insights for IP protection in large language models.
-It provides a viable and efficient strategy for model owners to safeguard their IP rights, fostering fairness and innovation in the LMaaS market.
+In this paper, we propose ModelShield, a plug-and-play watermarking method for language models designed to combat model extraction attacks.
+Unlike existing IP protection watermarking methods that modify the model's output or distribution with heuristic rules, ModelShield uses system prompt guidance to minimize distortion seamlessly.
+Leveraging the self-reminding capabilities of LLMs, ModelShield integrates user queries with a self-generated watermark system prompt, subtly embedding watermark words into outputs without altering the model's internal probabilities or outputs.
+This approach maintains text quality while ensuring watermark effectiveness and robustness.
+Extensive experiments validate ModelShield's efficacy, showing remarkable detection sensitivity even under interference.
+Its imperceptibility and model-agnostic nature make it practical for real-world applications.
+We hope ModelShield offers fresh insights for copyright protection of large language models.
+It provides a viable and efficient strategy for model owners to safeguard their IP rights at a low cost, fostering fairness and innovation in the LMaaS market.